ray-project/ray/doc/source/rllib/rllib-examples.rst

 - |new_stack| `How to mean/std-filter observations <https://github.com/ray-project/ray/blob/master/rllib/examples/connectors/mean_std_filtering.py>`__:
-   An example of a :py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` that filters all observations from the environment using a plain mean/std-filter (that is shift by mean and divide by std-dev).
+   An example of a :py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` that filters all observations from the environment using a plain mean/std-filter (shift by the mean and divide by std-dev).
 This example demonstrates how a stateful :py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` class has its states (here the means and standard deviations of the individual observation items) coming from the different :py:class:`~ray.rllib.env.env_runner.EnvRunner` instances a) merged into one common state and